This accessibility statement applies to rochdale.gov.uk.

 Information in other languages - although this website is mainly written in English, we provide some basic information in the borough's main community languages.
 Where appropriate we can translate information on this website or provide an interpreter.
 For further information please

 - Audio downloads - in some circumstances we provide audio files such as mp3 audio files for download from this website.
 To listen to them you may need a media player, such as

 Windows Media Player or

 Quicktime.
-Where possible, we will provide a text transcription of the audio file.
+We aim to provide a text transcription of audio files.
 The recordings for download may be podcast programmes or interviews broadcast on the local community radio station.
 Where this is the case much of the information discussed is already available on this website so we will not always provide a full transcription.

 Preparation of this accessibility statement

 This statement was prepared on Friday, 18 September 2020.
 It was last reviewed on Tuesday, 8 June 2021.

 This website was last tested on Wednesday, 10 May 2021.
 The test was carried out by Sitemorse.